jinoklee/tReasure/README.md

 ### _**STEP2.
 Download files contained genome index and sample raw data**_

 Before the start tReasure packages, you should download the genome index files what you want ( hg38, hg19, mm10 or all).
-+ Download syntax:[a bundle of genome index files](https://www.dropbox.com/sh/1aikvdszjlvncic/AADzL8G55ayI3lRfzZ6LYjvPa?dl=0) and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta)._Caution!
++ Download [a bundle of genome index files](https://www.dropbox.com/sh/1aikvdszjlvncic/AADzL8G55ayI3lRfzZ6LYjvPa?dl=0) and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta)._Caution!
 Before moving, you should make a folder named “WholeGenomeFasta”._
-+ You can also download syntax:[sample raw files](https://www.dropbox.com/s/iskwxurw06fjzkh/tReasure.R?dl=0) for a test.
++ You can also download [sample raw files](https://www.dropbox.com/s/iskwxurw06fjzkh/tReasure.R?dl=0) for a test.

 <br/>